mia-platform/documentation/docs/libraries/create-new-library.md

 The markdown files of the macro sections have to be placed in a separate `./Docs/` folder.

 ### Contents
-The documentation of libraries should answer to the  following questions:
+The documentation of libraries should answer the following questions:

 1. What does it do and why should i use it?
 2. How i can easy and rapidly start to use it?